Sourdough methi paratha (fenugreek leaves paratha) step-by-step recipe with photos.

 Methi leaves or fenugreek leaves are widely used in Indian cooking.
 Fresh fenugreek leaves are used in dal and sabzi, and dried fenugreek leaves are used as a spice.
 Fresh leaves are also added to the dough that is used to make poori or paratha.
 But unlike typical paratha where the dough is stuffed with filling, here the fenugreek leaves are added directly to the dough while kneading.

 I have earlier shared the recipe for making methi poori (deep-fried bread made with fenugreek leaves).
-Here is my take on making paratha (flatbread) with fenugreek leaves.
+Here is my take on making paratha (flatbread) or chapati with fenugreek leaves.
 As I mentioned, I always ferment my paratha/chapati dough with some sourdough starter, and I make methi paratha in the same way.
 Along with fenugreek leaves and spices, I add some sourdough discard while kneading the dough, and let it ferment overnight.
-The result is absolutely delicious and super soft parathas that stay soft for a long time.
-This makes them great for lunchboxes too.
+The result is absolutely delicious and super soft sourdough paratha that stays soft for a long time.
+This makes this sourdough roti great for lunchboxes too.
 Do try my version of sourdough methi paratha!

-1. Knead atta with rest of the ingredients into a smooth dough
+1. Knead atta with the rest of the ingredients into a smooth dough

 2. Perform one set of stretch and fold